Khalil8451/invoice-OCR/README.md

 1- All the invoices will be uploaded on server in a folder, zipfile etc...

-2- The uploaded invoices will be scanned by the OCR app and extract following information from the file and put them in a database table
+2- The uploaded invoices will be scanned by the OCR app and extract following information from the file and put them in a database table.

   * amount
   * issuer